Bare Root Plants | Facts and Information | TN

 Wild Strawberry Plant

-Wild Strawberry Plant is a low-growing perennial herb with trifoliate leaves and small, sweet, red berries, often found in a variety of habitats, including woodlands, meadows, and gardens.
-Wild Strawberry Plant is known by many names, but most people can recognize the fruits by sight.
+Wild Strawberry Plant is a low-growing perennial herb with trifoliate leaves and small, sweet, red berries, often found in various habitats, including woodlands, meadows, and gardens.
+Many names know the wild Strawberry Plant, but most people can recognize the fruits by sight.
 While it is famous as a fruit, this groundcover is also a popular ornamental in home gardens.
-Once you put it in the ground, it will quickly start to spread through runners.
-These runners can be moved to different areas, or you can leave them where they are for a full bed of green leaves and red fruits.
-Using Wild Strawberry Plant As an Ornamental In the wild, this perennial grows along roads, embankments, and trails.
+It will quickly spread through runners once you put it in the ground.
+These runners can be moved to different areas or leave them where they are for a packed bed of green leaves and red fruits.
+Using The Wild Strawberry Plant As an Ornamental This perennial grows along roads, dams, and trails in the wild.
 You can often find it at the edges of woodlands and meadows.
-It needs light to form fruit, so you won’t see any strawberries if it is in a shaded area.
-In these spaces, it simply looks like a cluster of lovely green leaves.
+It needs light to form fruit, so you won’t see any strawberries if it is planted in a shaded area.
+It simply looks like a cluster of lovely green leaves in these spaces.
 This herbaceous perennial is technically a member of the rose family, although it doesn’t resemble the rose in appearance.
-It normally propagates using runners, so new leaves and flowers develop next to the original growth.
-If there are viable seeds, they will sometimes germinate in seed banks if they are undisturbed.
+It usually propagates using runners, so new leaves and flowers develop next to the original growth.
+If viable seeds are present, they will sometimes germinate in seed banks if they are undisturbed.
 Discover Lovely Wild Strawberry Plant Flowers Before the fruit develops, this perennial creates delicate, white flowers.
 It typically blooms in spring.
 As spring ends and early summer begins, the flowers turn into small, red fruits.
 This fruit is unique among other flora because the seeds are on the outside of the fruit.
-Enjoy Beautiful Plant Foliage With Wild Strawberry Plant While the fruit is the most famous part of this perennial, the leaves are also incredibly lovely to look at.
+The Beautiful Leaves Of Wild Strawberry Plant While the fruit is the most famous part of this perennial, the leaves are also charming.
 In spring, the light-green leaves come out.
 They grow in threes and have toothed margins.
 Then, the leaves turn vivid colors at the end of the summer.
 Typically, you will find leaves in different shades of red and maroon.
-As they grow, these perennials form patches on the ground.
-This makes them ideal as a ground cover, although it can take a few years for a large patch to develop.
-Once they have been planted in the ground, you can expect elegant blooms for years to come.
+As they grow, the Wild Strawberry Plant forms patches on the ground.
+This makes them ideal as a ground cover, although a large patch can take a few years to develop.
+Once planted in the ground, you can expect elegant blooms for years.

 Unit price per